The Top 6 Destinations To Visit in Brazil

 #4 PARATY, RIO DE JANEIRO

-Paraty is one of the most fascinating places to visit throughout Brazil, owing mainly to the sheer versatility of the tourist attractions in the city.
-It’s a mixture of natural beauty and urban landscapes and offers visitors a little bit of everything.
+Paraty is one of the most fascinating places to visit in Brazil, owing mainly to the sheer variety of tourist attractions in the city.
+It’s a mixture of natural beauty and urban landscapes, offering visitors a little bit of everything.
 The Brazilian government has gone out of its way to maintain the natural landscapes surrounding the city, which only adds to its beauty.

-The city is also on the Brazilian coastline following the shores of the beach of Cão Morto.
-Interestingly, the surrounding geography also has hillsides that people can hike around, like the Saco do Mamanguá.
-Additionally, there are plenty of mangrove forests and opportunities to go around boating on the surrounding beaches.
+The city is also on the Brazilian coastline, following the shores of the beach of Cão Morto.
+Interestingly, the surrounding geography also features hillsides that people can hike, such as the Saco do Mamanguá.

 Trindade Beach, Paraty, Rio de Janeiro